-- (ii) PFRS 9 (2014), Financial Instruments (effective from January 1, 2018).
+Among the new PFRS, amendments and annual improvements to existing standards effective for annual periods subsequent to 2016, which are adopted by the FRSC, only PFRS 9 (2014), Financial Instruments (effective from January 1, 2018) is relevant to the Group.
+Management will adopt the relevant pronouncement on PFRS 9 (2014) in accordance with its transitional provision.
 This new standard on financial instruments will eventually replace PAS 39 and PFRS 9 (2009, 2010 and 2013 versions).
-This standard contains, among others, the following: - three principal classification categories for financial assets based on the business model on how an entity is managing its financial instruments; - an expected loss model in determining impairment of all financial assets that are not measured at fair value through profit or loss (FVTPL), which generally depends on whether there has been a significant increase in credit risk since initial recognition of a financial asset; and, - a new model on hedge accounting that provides significant improvements principally by aligning hedge accounting more closely with the risk management activities undertaken by entities when hedging their financial and non-financial risk exposures.
+This standard contains, among others, the following:

+- three principal classification categories for financial assets based on the business model on how an entity is managing its financial instruments; - an expected loss model in determining impairment of all financial assets that are not measured at fair value through profit or loss (FVTPL), which generally depends on whether there has been a significant increase in credit risk since initial recognition of a financial asset; and, - a new model on hedge accounting that provides significant improvements principally by aligning hedge accounting more closely with the risk management activities undertaken by entities when hedging their financial and non-financial risk exposures.